djquigon/arcade-app/REFLECTION.md

 3. **PROB:** At first we were having a hard time conceptualizing what class higherarchy we should have for Tetris, but after some research we think we have a better idea.

+## PARTIAL SUBMISSION 2 // TUE 2019-04-23 @ 11:55 PM EST

+1. **DONE:** Board and layout of scene for Tetris made.
+L block movement and key actions tested.
+    Checkers board and scene made.
+Began working on pieces to insert onto board.

+2. **TODO:** Most tetris pieces functioning on the board.
+Have checkers nearly complete.

+3. **PROB:** Our approach for Tetris has encountered a few difficulties, specifically regarding our blocks and how they move through our 2d rectangle array.
+Will possibly consider other approaches.